 It is a very pricey holiday, as some krewes have spent over $200,000 on their floats in the past.
 Since 1932, Kern Studios have been offering float building services to the paraders.

 Although the street parades are extremely famous, each krewe also organises a Mardi Gras ball.
 These balls are typically considered the social events of the season.

-Do you know any interesting or fun facts about Mardi Gras?
-Share them here in the comments section below!
+Do you know any fun facts about Mardi Gras?
+Share them in the comments below!